 Should I even bother applying to colleges I don’t think I can afford?

 Absolutely.
-Remember that after financial aid packages are determined, most students will pay far less than the "sticker price" listed on the college website.
-You don’t know if you can afford a college until after you apply and find out how much aid that college will offer you (if you’re accepted).
-Fill out the FAFSA® as early as possible after Jan.
-1 to qualify for the most aid.
+Remember that after financial aid packages are determined, most students will pay less than the "sticker price" listed on the college website.
+You don’t know if you can afford a college until after you apply, are accepted, and find out how much aid that college will offer you (if you’re accepted).
+Fill out the FAFSA® as early as possible after October 1 to qualify for the most aid.